 We followed our noses into Biscottificio Innocenti, a sweet and sugary cookie shop on via della Luce.
 Stefania, along with her mom Michela, is the pastry chef behind the counter here.
 In fact, Stefania is a fourth generation owner of this little shop so she definitely knows a thing or two about living the sweet life!
-Her grandfather first opened the family business in the early 1920s and they’ve been rolling out baked goods ever since.
+Her grandfather first opened the family business in 1923 and they’ve been rolling out baked goods ever since.
 Their family recipes have become legendary in Trastevere.
 They are known for their simple but traditional Italian biscotti made with eggs, flour, and spices.
-Who knew just a few ingredients could make such yummy treats!
+Who knew just a few ingredients could make such yummy treats?

-What I love most is the family’s genuine warmth you get, from the moment you walk in the door to when you leave (if you can pull yourself away from that storefront window of theirs).
+What I love most is the family’s genuine warmth you get, from the moment you walk in the door to when you leave (if you can pull yourself away from their storefront window).
 Even though they start their day wayyy before any of us are awake, Stefania and Michela still stopped to chat with us about our day and greeted us with smiles from ear-to-ear.
 I love a little shop with so much tradition, history and passion.
 Biscottificio Innocenti was one of my favourite stops on my walking tour in Trastevere.
 When you’re in Rome, be sure to stop by.
 They are the sweetest two ladies in Trastevere!

 How to Get There: via della Luce, 21